 This is the most significant cost for a reason that many new investors don’t realize – that the stock market’s gains for any given year come from just a handful of days of stellar performance.
 The graph below from Schwab shows how missing out on just the 10 best days for the S&P 500 from 2001 to 2020 cut your total return in half, and the results go down from there:

-In investigating the purported merits of market timing, we find yet another example illustrating how passive index investing beats active management on average.
+In investigating the purported merits of market timing, we find yet another example illustrating how passive index investing beats active management on average, and of course that “time in the market beats timing the market” indeed.
 Trying to time the market is usually more harmful than helpful, and missing out on just a handful of days of market gains can have huge ramifications in the form of lower returns.

 As always, pick an asset allocation based on your personal risk tolerance and time horizon, establish an emergency fund, invest early and often in index funds as soon as money becomes available (don’t DCA), diversify broadly across asset classes and risk factors, rebalance regularly, stay the course, and ignore the short-term noise.